-Parks, playgrounds, and the outdoors were exceptionally popular this year as the pandemic shut down sports and other organized activities.
-But since snow started falling, some playgrounds around Montreal are now off-limits.
-Warning signs are zip-tied to gates and climbing structures, and some cities’ swings have been put away or hung up out of reach.
+Parks, playgrounds, and the outdoors were exceptionally popular for the past year and a half as the pandemic shut down sports and other organized activities.
+But come winter, some playgrounds around Montreal will be off-limits.
+Warning signs will be zip-tied to gates and climbing structures, and some cities’ swings will be put away or hung up out of reach.

 No, it’s not due to COVID-19 (this time), nor do the cities want our kids to stop playing.
-Rather, the play structures are closed this season — and every winter before — for safety reasons that have to do with the Montreal climate.
+Rather, the play structures close in winter for safety reasons that have to do with the Montreal climate.

-I feel you, it’s the pits.
-Kids are anxious, missing their friends and activities, and parents are stressed.
+I feel for you, it’s the pits.
+Kids are still feeling anxious and parents are stressed.
 I just want to let my kids loose at the park and say: “Go children!
 Run, climb, swing!”
 But during the winter months — when the ground is frozen and the climbing structures are icy — it just isn’t safe to be hanging upside down on monkey bars or scaling the giant rope climber.
-Kids still need to move, and move often during our cold months, but the reality is that standard playgrounds are not designed for all-season use.
+Kids still need to move and move often during our cold months, but the reality is that standard playgrounds are not designed for all-season use.

-Le projet Espaces mentions the following hazards because of winter conditions:
+Le projet Espaces mentions the following hazards that can occur because of winter conditions:

 - Safety surfacing for shock absorption (sand, wood chips, poured-in-place rubber, etc.) cannot prevent injury from a fall when frozen and no longer offers adequate protection.

 - Winter clothes including scarves, mitten clips, and cords can get caught in equipment, causing fractures or suffocation.

 - Mittens and gloves prevent a secure grip.

 - Snow, ice, or freezing rain can make playing surfaces, railings, stairs, and ladders extremely slippery and lead to falls.